 Turn to page 147 in your August Vogue.

-Thank You Frances O., who mentioned it.
+Thank You Frances O for mentioning it.

 Of macarons